-Advances from customers represent the amounts received as per payment plans from sale of trading properties currently under development and trading properties (total net sales as at 31 December 2014 - AED 0.32 billion) (2013: AED 0.16 billion).
+Advances from customers represent the amounts received in accordance with the payment plans from sale of trading properties currently under development and trading properties (total net sales for the year ended 31 December 2015 -AED 270 million) (2014: AED 320 million).
 Revenue recognition is deferred until the time when the property development is substantially completed and significant risks and rewards of ownership are transferred to the buyer in accordance with the Group's accounting policy for revenue recognition (refer note 3).

-Advances from customers are bifurcated between current and non-current based on the expected completion of trading properties to which it relates.
+Advances from customers are bifurcated between current and non-current based on the expected completion of trading properties to which it relates,

-During the year, the Group had forfeited advances amounting to AED 31 million (2013: AED 44 million) for not fulfilling the payment obligation by certain customers after getting necessary legal advice.
+During the year, the Group had forfeited advances amounting to AED 22 million (2014: AED 31 million) for not fulfilling the payment obligation by certain customers after getting necessary legal advice.